-Have as many positive shared experiences with your partner as possible before you marry or commit to live together.
+Have as many positive shared experiences with your partner as possible before you marry.
 The bonds formed by those good, shared experiences builds the bonds of love that will give you something to build on, and protect you from the hazards of reality.

 Give your partner at least 5 times as many positive messages as negative.
-(Assuming the messages are at the same weight.)

-If you're determined to have an 'issue' discussion, start and end it on a positive note.
+If you're determined to have a heated discussion, start and end it on a positive note.